Universal Design for Learning: Designing Learning Experiences That Engage and Challenge All Students

 - Rewrite the goal so that it adheres to the notion of “clear goals, multiple means.”

-- Turn a lesson that does not incorporate UDL principles into a UDL-based lesson.
+Turn a lesson that does not incorporate UDL principles into a UDL-based lesson.
 Choose either of the options below.
+Because the Methods and Materials components are so closely related, we grouped them together in both tables.
+You can choose to do the same or keep them separate.

 Option 1: If you have previously or are currently teaching, select a lesson plan that you have used.
 In the table below:

-Component Non-UDL Lesson Plan UDL Lesson Plan Goal Assessments Methods Materials
+Component Non-UDL Lesson Plan UDL Lesson Plan Goal Assessments Methods and Materials

-Option 2: Using the table below, help Ms. Hamilton convert the 50-minute lesson without UDL about DNA into a lesson that incorporates UDL principles.
+Option 2: Using the table below, help Ms. Hamilton convert the 50-minute non-UDL lesson about DNA into a lesson that incorporates UDL principles.

 Component Non-UDL Lesson Plan UDL Lesson Plan Goal The students will read the first three sections of the chapter on DNA in the textbook and turn in handwritten responses to the textbook review questions.
-Assessment Review questions will be graded.
-Methods 10:00–10:30: Whole-group Instruction
+Assessments Review questions will be graded.
+Methods and Materials 10:00–10:20

-Students complete worksheets by labeling diagrams of DNA and writing the definitions for each key word.10:40–10:50: Independent work
+Method: Students complete worksheets by labeling diagrams of DNA and writing the definitions for each key word. (independent practice)